wackywendell/lostinmyterminal/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-# About this Blog

-Like many in the software community, I routinely come across simple things that I either frequently forget how to do or that even with a bit of searching take a while to compose a full answer.
-This blog exists to help me remember these in the future, and hopefully to help any other wayward souls searching for similar answers.

 # About Me

 I am a computational physicist at Yale University, studying a range of systems from the fields of biophysics to granular materials.

+I am also an Open-Source enthusiast, and I maintain a few useful packages:

+ - [Tess](http://tess.readthedocs.org/en/latest/) ([repository](https://github.com/wackywendell/tess)): Calculate 3D Voronoi tesselations in Python
+  - [Spack](http://spack.readthedocs.org/en/latest/) ([repository](https://github.com/wackywendell/spack)): Analyze packings of spheres

+I have also contributed to many larger projects, including numpy, Rust, vapory, and others.